 5. Obstet Gynecol 2008 112(5):970-8

-Ovoca Bio filed for approval of the marketing of BP-101 in Russia in September 2019.
+Ovoca Bio applied for approval of the marketing of Orenetide in Russia in December 2020.

-Two Phase I studies have been conducted to evaluate BP101’s safety and tolerability and have established a favourable safety profile.
-A pivotal Phase II and Phase III have also been completed confirming the safety profile and demonstration BP-101’s efficacy was successfully completed in 2019.
+Two Phase I studies have been conducted to evaluate Orenetide’s safety and tolerability and have established a favourable safety profile.
+A pivotal Phase II and Phase III have also been completed confirming the safety profile and demonstration Orenetide’s efficacy was successfully completed in 2019.